If you're a pet owner, you may have heard someone say, "A dog's mouth is cleaner than a person's mouth." You might have even uttered it yourself!

 It's estimated that only 2% of dog owners brush their pet's teeth on a daily basis, despite veterinarian's recommendations.
 Failing to perform this simple task can lead to more than just a bad case of halitosis.

 It can also cause plaque and biofilm to build up on your dog's teeth over time, which can lead to dental disease.
 If your dog has any form of dental disease (including mild), this can lead to excessive - and harmful - bacteria in his mouth.
 Other factors that help control the amount and kind of bacteria present include:

 - His oral hygiene

 Knowing this, it helps to understand what you're dealing with.
 Next, let's take a look at a few of the most prominent kinds of bacteria lurking in your dog's slobber.

 Pasteurella are a genus of zoonotic bacteria.
 This means they can be transmitted between animals and humans.
-They naturally inhabit your dog's skin, digestive tract and oral cavity and don't usually cause him any harm.
-Yet, under the right conditions, they can wreak havoc.
+They naturally inhabit your dog's skin, digestive tract, and oral cavity and don't usually cause him any harm.
+Yet, under the right conditions, they can cause serious infections.

 If the bacteria spread between dogs (via coughing, sneezing or bite wounds), it can cause a variety of diseases, including infection in the:

 - Brain covering